mtarsel/djangup/README.md

 djangup
 =======

-Installs and configures Django for use with Digital Ocean hosting
+Installs and configures Django for use with Digital Ocean hosting.